nickalai/pgCandyMaize/README.md

 # pgCandyMaize
 10/26 Halloween themed Workshop project file for Panther Games.
 Simple maze game used to teach Unity to beginners.
+Project file contains a Demo Scene (used to show how the project works) and a Dev Scene (used to allow those participating to create their own maze).

 Scripts written by Nick Lai (lai137@mail.chapman.edu)